arcanosam/imgui_wasm_demo/README.md

-# Studies on Ocornut ImGUI Demo adapted to Webasembly
+# Studies on Ocornut ImGUI Demo adapted to Webassembly
-My studies and coding about ocornut imgui demo in Webassembly
+My studies and coding about @github/ocornut imgui demo in Webassembly

 ## Previous on my delirious: